kurrent-io/documentation/docs/clients/tcp/dotnet/21.2/subscriptions.md

 Catch-up subscriptions are typically used for producing _read models_ in event-sourced systems that use the CQRS pattern.
 Subscribers that update read models are often called _projections_ because they project the event payload to a piece of state in another database.
 Client-side projections use the same concept as EventStoreDB server-side projections but have a different purpose.

 ::: tip Storing checkpoints
 The best practice for subscriptions that project events to another storage, is to store checkpoints in the same storage.
-Projecting an event and storing the checkpoint in one transaction allows you t achieve the _exactly once_ event processing.
+Projecting an event and storing the checkpoint in one transaction allows you to achieve the _exactly once_ event processing.
 :::

 ### Subscribing to a stream